Hell Is What You Make It: Background and recording

 On December 22, 2010, Fearless Records posted a video featuring a 30-second preview of the track "Blackout".
 Recording took place in Los Angeles, California in early 2011.
-It is the first album in which Breathe Carolina recorded as a full band.
-It was officially announced on April 28, 2011 when the band launched a website to promote the album.
+Recorded at NRG Studios, The Lair and Zenseven Studios, it is the first album in which Breathe Carolina recorded as a full band.
+It was officially announced on April 28, 2011, when the band launched a website to promote the album.
 The website contained a video featuring a forty-second preview of the track "Wooly" whilst displaying the album's title and release date in flash animation.
 On May 15, 2011, a demo of the track "Sweat It Out" was temporarily posted on YouTube before being shortly taken down.
 On May 19, the promotional website was updated, containing the album's cover art and track listing.